Advanced Price Action Analysis

 The market tried to move down.
 Then, it stopped and the bullish trend resumed.
 The market broke all resistance(swing high) and made a new trend high.
 In other words, the market failed terribly in its attempt to move down.
 The lowest point it pushed to is called swing low

+When the price cleared the above swing high level.
 To clear a price level, the market must form a price bar that is completely above the price level.
 This means if a bar low is higher than a price level, the market has cleared above the price level.

-UNDERSTANDING MARKET SWINGS
+UNDERSTANDING MARKET SWINGS in Advanced Candlestick Analysis

 We have understood how to find out swing high and swing low